HeretoServeApps/here-to-serve-community-platform/README.md

 #### Migrations

-If you added new models or database tables to the project, or modified any model, run the following commands to add the changes to the project:
+If you added new models or database tables to the project, or modified any model, run the following commands to add the changes to the project.
+Make sure you are in the same directory as manage.py:

 ```
 $ python manage.py makemigrations